There are two basic methods of learning skydiving:

 Accelerated freefall (solo freefall) method for skydiving

-In the static line progression program, a student is totally alone during their first exposures to freefall.
-A disadvantage of this program is that during the first brief exposures to freefall students are exposed to a phenomenon known as sensory overload in which the brain is subject to an overwhelming array of new experiences.
+In the static line progression programme, a student is totally alone during their first exposures to freefall.
+A disadvantage of this programme is that during the first brief exposures to freefall students are exposed to a phenomenon known as sensory overload in which the brain is subject to an overwhelming array of new experiences.

 Wind tunnels for skydiving

-One of the biggest advantages of wind tunnels is the fact that you are in a room and therefore have points of reference to ensure you ‘fall’ in a straight line and also can master 90 o, 180 o and 360o turns – all of which are very hard to judge is the sky!
+One of the biggest advantages of wind tunnels is the fact that you are in a room and therefore have points of reference to ensure you ‘fall’ in a straight line and also can master 90 degree, 180 degree and 360 degree turns – all of which are very hard to judge is the sky!

 On average the progression you will achieve during a ten minute wind tunnel session will be equivalent to having completed 50 solo skydives!